ThereforeGames/unprompted/docs/MANUAL.md

 `_prepend` will instead add the content to the beginning of the variable's current value.

+Supports the optional `_new` argument which will bypass the shortcode if the variable already exists.

 Supports all Stable Diffusion variables that are exposed via Automatic's Script system, e.g. `[set cfg_scale]5[/set]` will force the CFG Scale to be 5 for the run.

 ```